FarzeanHassim/aml-risk-triage-system/README.md

 ## Overview
 This project simulates a real-world Anti-Money Laundering (AML) risk scoring and alert triage system using a rules-based model, enhanced with data visualisation to support risk prioritisation and decision-making.

-It demonstrates how financial institutions identify, score, and prioritise high-risk customers based on transaction behaviour, customer profile, and regulatory risk indicators.
+It demonstrates how financial institutions identify, score, and prioritise high-risk customers based on transaction behaviour, customer profiles, and regulatory risk indicators.

 ---